fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 Lets pause for a moment and examine how _map_ works.

-If the following code is added e.g. to the end of the file
+If the following code is added to, let's say, the end of the file:

 ```js
 const result = notes.map(note => note.id)